-A structured curriculum that maintains and enhances knowledge and skillsand addresses areas such as equipment changes and procedure changes; skill weaknesses; infrequently used and difficult knowledge and skills; and lessons learned from operating experiences.
+Continuing Training - A structured curriculum that maintains and enhances knowledge, skille, abilities and attitudes knowledge and skills and addresses areas such as equipment changes and procedure changes; skill weaknesses; infrequently used and difficult knowledge, skills and abilities knowledge and skills; and lessons learned from operating experiences.
 Update training, requalification training and refresher training are also considered continuing training.